Patriot (California's Great America): Vortex (1991–2016)

 Vortex was a stand-up roller coaster that officially opened at California's Great America on March 9, 1991.
-It was the second coaster from the manufacturer Bolliger & Mabillard following Iron Wolf, which was installed a year earlier at Six Flags Great America.
+It was the second coaster from the manufacturer Bolliger & Mabillard following Iron Wolf, which was installed a year earlier at sister park Six Flags Great America.
 It shares a similar design with Vortex at sister park Carowinds but features a different layout.
 It featured purple track with yellow rails and gray supports.
 The ride became rough over the years, and its last day of operation was on September 5, 2016.

 Patriot (2017–present)

 On August 18, 2016, the park announced Vortex would be converted to Patriot for the 2017 season, including new Bolliger & Mabillard floorless trains and a new color scheme consisting of (repainted) blue track and white supports.
-Although this is the first floorless coaster in the park’s 41-year history it is the second floorless conversion in the Cedar Fair chain, following Mantis turning into Rougarou at Cedar Point back in 2015.
+Although this is the first floorless coaster in the park’s 41-year history it is the second floorless conversion in the Cedar Fair (now Six Flags) chain, following Mantis turning into Rougarou at Cedar Point back in 2015.

 The transformation began in September 2016 shortly after Vortex closed.
 The park opened on Saturday, March 25 for the 2017 season, with Patriot opening to the public the following Saturday on April 1.
 In celebration of the opening (and name) of the coaster, the park offered free entry to all current and past military service members through Memorial Day (May 29, 2017) weekend with up to 6 of their guests being offered discount tickets.
 Season pass holder previews were announced to start on March 31, 2017, a day before the official opening of the ride.

-When looking at the logo of the ride, it closely resembles the other one of its namesake, Patriot, which is located at the Worlds of Fun amusement park in Kansas City, Missouri, which also forms part of the Cedar Fair chain of amusement parks.
+When looking at the logo of the ride, it closely resembles the other one of its namesake, Patriot, which is located at the Worlds of Fun amusement park in Kansas City, Missouri, which also forms part of the Six Flags chain of amusement parks.